Paying for Prime

 Tuition is the major expense for most students, but keep in mind that you’ll need a compatible computer for the program.
 If you are buying a brand new computer specifically for Prime you’ll probably be paying at least $900 for your system.

 If you’re considering the UX program you’ll also want to have about $150 set aside for hosting and software licenses not covered under tuition.
-Full Stack Software Engineering students shouldn’t have any additional required expenses.
+If you're considering the Full Stack Software Engineering program you'll want to have about $80 set aside for hosting and software licenses not covered under tuition.

 Keep in mind that the average graduate starts their first tech position three months after graduation, so we encourage you to plan for living expenses not just for the time you’ll spend in the program but for an additional six months to account for your job search.